jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

 - Meeting with our creative lab
 - Discuss needs, API
-- Collaborate on design and tweak JSX as necessary
+- Collaborate on design and tweak markup as necessary
 - Receive mockup/wireframes/assets/Sass
-- implement design
+- Implement design

 ---

 # Development lifecycle: Tests

 - Make sure we have tests that hit all the API
-- Unit, integration, functional tests
+- Unit, integration, functional, screenshot tests
 - Methods are tested with all options and return types
-- Properties behave as expected when modified
+- Assert properties behave as expected when modified
 - Screenshot tests

 ---